mozilla/sccache/README.md

 ```

 Build with `cargo` and use `dumpbin /dependents` to check that the resulting binary does not depend on MSVC CRT DLLs anymore.

-When statically linking with OpenSSL, you will need Perl available in your `$PATH`.

 ---